cloud-gov/common-pipelines/README.md

 * Developers should be able to adopt common pipelines into their pipeline with a minimum of effort.
 Zero or one lines of code would be ideal.
 * The configuration options for each pipeline should be minimal.
 They're the API of the pipelines; keep it simple.
 * Favor convention over configuration.
 Repositories using common pipelines should "just work" if their folders and files are in the right place.

+## Development

+If you want to iterate on a pipeline in this repository, consider pushing your changes to a topic branch.
+Topic branches do not have merge protection, so you will be able to iterate more quickly without getting pull requests approved.
+Change your `pipeline.yml` in your downstream repository to reference your topic branch instead of `main` in the `common-pipelines` resource to continuously pull in your changes.
+(You can consider working on a topic branch in your downstream repo as well.)